 The Brighton Boulevard Redevelopment Project will design and construct critical public infrastructure (e.g. cycle track, sidewalks, curb/gutter, on-street parking and more) on Brighton Boulevard, helping establish Brighton Boulevard as a gateway to Denver.
 Construction on the first segments are now underway, with design for the next segments expected to be finalized in 2017-18.

-Utility relocations and cutovers are ongoing from 40th to 44th streets.
-There will be new drainage installation and water line replacements from 36th to 44th streets; residents and tenants will be notified in advance if service will be affected.
+Excavation and irrigation work will continue for storm sewer planters between 31st and 36th streets.
+Utility relocations, cutovers, and water line replacements are ongoing from 40th to 44th streets; residents and tenants will be notified in advance if service will be affected.

 Pedestrian access between 31st and 40th streets is maintained on the east side sidewalk.
 Between 40th to 44th streets and 29th and 31st streets, pedestrian access is on the west side sidewalk.
 For bicyclists, alternate routes are recommended.
 For your safety, please cross the street at signalized intersections.

 Vehicle traffic on Brighton is reduced to one lane in each direction between 29th and 38th streets.
+Traffic will shift to the west side of Brighton between 29th and 38th streets as soon as August 14.
 Narrow travel lanes are in place.
 Contractors and oversized commercial vehicles: please drive with caution.

 Intermittent lane closures and restrictions will continue to be in place throughout the corridor in both directions during working hours.
 All work is weather dependent and subject to change.